gwen001/apk-analyzer/README.md

 # apk-analyzer

-Analyze an APK archive and generate a HTML report.
+Analyze an extracted APK archive and generate a HTML report.

 ```
 $ python3 apk-analyzer.py -h